-ENMG 500 RESEARCH METHODS IN ENGINEERING MANAGEMENT 3.0: 3 cr.
-E
+ENMG 500 RESEARCH METHODS IN ENGINEERING MANAGEMENT

 The aim of this course is to train MS students in the methods and practices used for research.
 Starting from existing literature, students will learn the formulation and development of original research problems in engineering management through learning literature search, most popular experimental, theoretical and computational techniques used for engineering management research.
 In addition, preparation of scientific manuscripts will be elaborated.